mfunk/defense-and-intel-analysis-toolbox/README.md

 * ArcGIS Desktop 10.1 Standard
 * Apache Ant - used to download and extract dependent data and run test drivers
 * Java Runtime Environment (JRE) or Developer Kit (JDK)
-* Some tools require additional licenses (they will be disabled if not available):
+* Some tools require additional licenses (these tools will be disabled if license is unavailable):
     * ArcGIS Desktop Advanced
     * ArcGIS Spatial Analyst Extension
     * ArcGIS 3D Analyst Extension

 ## Resources